kikulwe/authenticate/README.md

 ## Acknowledgments

-This authentication program is built using Django, HTML, and CSS.
+This authentication program is built using Django,Python, HTML, and CSS.
 We acknowledge the valuable contributions of the Django community and the web development community as a whole, without which this project would not have been possible.

 ---

-Please note that this is a basic readme file template, and you may need to adjust the content to match the actual features and structure of your authentication program.
-Make sure to include relevant instructions, usage guidelines, and proper attribution to any third-party libraries or resources used in your project.